Embedding calculus and smooth structures: Isotopy extension for embedding calculus

-\begin{proof} Since derived mapping spaces convert homotopy colimits in the source to homotopy limits, it suffices to show that the natural map is a weak equivalence.
-Since homotopy colimits of operadic modules are computed pointwise, it suffices to check the corresponding claim for $\Emb_\partial^\s\left(Z_\epsilon\sqcup\bigsqcup_I\mathbb{R}^n,-\right)$ for every finite set $I$.
+\begin{proof} Since derived mapping spaces convert homotopy colimits in the source to homotopy limits, it suffices to show that the natural map is a weak equivalence of presheaves on the full subcategory $\DDisk_{n,Z,\leq k}^\s$ whose objects are diffeomorphic to a disjoint union of $Z \times [0,1)$ and finitely many but at most $k$ copies of $\mathbb{R}^n$.
+Since homotopy colimits of presheaves are computed pointwise, it suffices to check the corresponding claim for $\Emb_\partial^\s\left(Z \times [0,1)\sqcup\bigsqcup_I\mathbb{R}^n,-\right)$ for every finite set $I$ of cardinality $\leq k$.

 Assume first that $Z=\varnothing$.
-Given a configuration $\{p_i\}_{i\in I}\in \Conf_I(N)$, consider the commuting diagram where $E=\Map_{\VVec} (T\mathbb{R}^n,TN)^I|_{\Conf_I(N)}$.
-As in the proof of Lemma \ref{lem:riemannian pullback}, the vertical maps are fibrations, and the top map is a weak equivalence, so the middle map is so.
+Given a configuration $\{p_i\}_{i\in I}\in \Conf_I(N)$ to serve as a basepoint, consider the commuting diagram where $E=\Map_{\VVec} (T\mathbb{R}^n,TN)^I|_{\Conf_I(N)}$.
+As in the proof of Lemma \ref{lem:riemannian pullback}, the vertical columns are fibration sequences, and the top map is a weak equivalence, so the middle map is so.
 The same remarks apply after replacing $N$ by $U$.
 The claim follows upon observing that the natural map is a weak equivalence by \cite[4.6]{DuggerIsaksen:THAR}, since the collection $\{\Conf_I(U)\}_{U\in\mathcal{U}}$ is a complete cover of $\Conf_I(N)$ in the sense of \cite[4.5]{DuggerIsaksen:THAR}.

 In the general case, consider the commuting diagram where the vertical arrows are induced by restriction.
-Since the collection $\{\mathring{U}\}_{U\in\mathcal{U}}$ is a complete Weiss cover of $\mathring{N}$, the bottom arrow is a weak equivalence by the previous case.
-Since $\Emb^\s_\partial(Z_\epsilon, N)$ is contractible and $N$ is isotopy equivalent to its interior, isotopy extension implies that the righthand map is an equivalence, and the same considerations applied to $U$ show that the lefthand map is as well, implying the claim. \end{proof}
+Since the collection $\{\mathring{U}\}_{U\in\mathcal{U}}$ is a complete Weiss $k$-cover of $\mathring{N}$, the bottom arrow is a weak equivalence by the previous case.
+Since $\Emb^\s_\partial(Z \times [0,1), N)$ is contractible and $N$ is isotopy equivalent to its interior, isotopy extension implies that the righthand map is an equivalence, and the same considerations applied to $U$ show that the lefthand map is as well, implying the claim. \end{proof}

-Note that the role of the assumption on $\mathcal{U}$ with respect to $\partial N$ in this lemma is simply to ensure that the statement parses.